saltstack/salt/doc/topics/installation/ubuntu.rst

 ZeroMQ 4
 ========

 We recommend using ZeroMQ 4 where available.
-The **chris-lea/zeromq** PPA can be used to provide ZeroMQ 4 on Ubuntu 12.04 LTS.
+ZeroMQ 4 is already available for Ubuntu 14.04 and Ubuntu 14.10 and nothing additional needs to be done.
+However, the **chris-lea/zeromq** PPA can be used to provide ZeroMQ 4 on Ubuntu 12.04 LTS.
 Adding this PPA can be done with a :mod:`pkgrepo.managed <salt.states.pkgrepo.managed>` state.

 .. code-block:: yaml